Are you looking for ways to help the environment and cut out using plastic bags? Sew your own Reusable Market Tote Bag with this easy tutorial!

 - Vinyl strap – two pieces: 22 inches long by 2 inches wide

-Or cut your fabric in the size to suit the bag you’d like.
-Want to make it deeper or taller, add to the height.
-Want to make it wider, add to the width above.
+You can easily customize this bag to be any size you’d like.
+Want to make it deeper or taller?
+Add to the height.
+Want to make it wider?
+Add to the width above.

 Match the vinyl to the fabric at the bottom edge, clip together, or pin within the seam allowance and then sew with a 1/2 inch seam allowance.
 Fold the fabric of the seam allowance in half and tuck it underneath the vinyl seam allowance.